OpenA3XX/opena3xx.documentation/README.md

 ### About the project

-The project was co-founded by a group of flight simulation enthusiasts based in Malta, Germany and the United Kingdom.
+The project was co-founded by a David Bonnici a software engineer based in Malta with some initial help from other [Discord Members - Invitation Here!](https://discord.gg/Sm9VzrRuDP)
 It came into existance after the desire to be build a home cockpit for the A3XX family, but there was no single point of reference on how to tackle that kind of project from the beginning.
 There were numerous sources of information out there, but nothing complete and all in one place.